FreeTimeCoder82/node-red-contrib-pushsafer/README.md

 [![dependencies Status](https://david-dm.org/freetimecoder82/node-red-contrib-pushsafer/status.svg)](https://david-dm.org/freetimecoder82/node-red-contrib-pushsafer)

 ## Send node
-With the Send API node use Private Key to send a push notification to a device or a device group
+The Send node can be used to send push messages to a device or groups of devices.

 #### Message parameters which can be used.
 #### If passed the parameter will replace the value from the template.